- Multi-billionaire funder of leftwing causes and groups

 “[Soros and his allies] have spread their tentacles throughout the whole of our society.
 Soros … had approval to … gather and distribute humanitarian aid.… However, we … allowed them to do almost whatever they wanted.… They have involved in their network … people of all ages and classes … trying to win them over by financial aid.… [Their aim is] control of all spheres of life … setting up a state within a state.…”

 Soros also funded Soviet Georgia's “Rose Revolution,” a popular movement that forced Georgian president Eduard Shevardnadze to resign in November 2003.
-According to Britain's Globe and Mail, in February of that year Soros “began laying the brick work for the toppling” of Shevardnadze.
+According to Canada's Globe and Mail, in February of that year Soros “began laying the brick work for the toppling” of Shevardnadze.
 “That month, funds from his Open Society Institute sent a … [Georgian] activist … to Serbia to meet with members of the [resistance] movement and learn how they used street demonstrations to topple dictator Slobodan Milosevic.”
 That summer, Soros brought some of those Serbian activists to Georgia to train student activists there.
 Meanwhile, a Soros-funded television station aired weekly broadcasts of the documentary Bringing Down a Dictator, which presented a step-by-step account of the overthrow of Milosevic and played a crucial role in training Georgian insurgents.
 In the autumn months, Soros spent some $42 million preparing the overthrow movement to mobilize.
 Then, in mid-November, large-scale anti-government demonstrations spread like wildfire in most of Georgia's major cities.
 Shevardnadze, able to read the proverbial writing on the wall, resigned within a matter of days.
 Soros later told the Los Angeles Times, “I'm delighted by what happened in Georgia, and I take great pride in having contributed to it.”
 In November 2003, the editor of an English-language daily based in Georgia said, “It's generally accepted public opinion here that Mr. Soros is the person who planned Shevardnadze's overthrow.”
 Notably, some people who worked for Soros' organizations—including two of the Open Society Georgia Foundation's former executive directors—later assumed influential positions in the new Georgian government.